Olen/solar-monitor/README.md

 * powerutil.py      Utils for parsing and interpreting data from the BLE-devices
 * datalogger.py     Class for pushing data to remote servers

+Also

+* solar-monitor.service - A systemd service-description for auto-starting the service
+* solar-monitor.ini.dist  Configuration-file.
+To be modified and renamed to solar-monitor.ini